amardeldev/genai-lp/README.md

 ## 🚦 Getting Started

-We provide two comprehensive guides for setting up the GenAI Launchpad:
+We provide two comprehensive guides for setting up the GenAI LP:

 - [Quick Start Guide](docs/01-getting-started/03-quick-start.md) - For those following the Accelerator video training or wanting to quickly test the platform
 - [Detailed Installation Guide](docs/01-getting-started/02-installation.md) - For production setups, including security considerations and troubleshooting